Glossary

 - Private key

-- In public-key cryptography, a secret numeric value corresponding to a specific public key.
+- In public-key cryptography, a secret value corresponding to a specific public key.
 The possessor of the private key can use it to create digital signatures indicating agreement with specific assertions, such as proposed Bitcoin or Elements transactions, or oracle assertions.
 Anyone can verify those digital signatures using the corresponding public key.

 - Program